Don’t Kill Your Television Just Yet: Broadcast Viewership Decreases, Television Use Increases

 Today, network television is entering the online marketplace with something it has never had, a disadvantage.
 Powerful partnerships between HBO and Apple TV, Showtime and Hulu, Comedy Central and Roku are lucrative for both broadcaster and distributor, but Pivotal Research Group’s latest findings indicate that networks need to enter into more partnerships like this in order to engage smart television users.

-We would love of you share this story or add to it.
+We would love of you share this story or tell us how your television uses increases with the addition of a smart TV.